narimanhush/getIncidents/README.md

 <h1>getIncidents</h1>
 <p>An API written in Python using Flask which queries other APIs, normalizes the data, and creates an endpoint on localhost:9000/incident.
-By sending a GET request to /incident, you will receive and "incident" object which contains, for each employee, a list of incidents organized by severity </p>
+By sending a GET request to /incident, you will receive an "incident" object which contains, for each employee, a list of incidents organized by severity </p>

 <h2>Requirements</h2>
 <p>First, install Python 3 using https://www.python.org/downloads/